-Nominations for the 2022 award should be submitted by April 29th.
+Nominations for the 2022 award are closed.

 Named in honor of the first president of the Council of Graduate Schools and first presented in 1972, this award is made annually to a scholar-teacher in the humanities.